Indrani Wijebandara: Career

 Wijebandara entered the playback singing with the 1956 film Rekhava directed by Lester James Peries and sang two songs in it: Vesak Kekulu, Sudu Sanda Eliye.
 Due to the popularity of 'Rekhawa' songs, K. Gunaratnam, the owner of Cinemas Production House, got her to sing Hithannako Ayye in the movie Sooraya at the Modern Studio in Salem, India.
 During this period, she sang several popular songs such as, Budu Samine, Hithannako Ayye, Olu Nelum Neriya, Dangakari Man, Gaya Geethayan, Sal Sapu Mal, Sujathaa, Nilmini Dese and Mal Sutikko.

-She also worked as a playback singer in the films including Pravesamwanna, Deyyange Rate, Handapana Senehasa and Sudu Sande Kaluwala.
+She also worked as a playback singer in films including Pravesamwanna, Deyyange Rate, Handapana Senehasa and Sudu Sande Kaluwala.
 Sisira had composed the melody for every song sung by Indrani since 1957.
 She also won the 'Deepashika' award in 1959.

-Wijebandara, with his husband Sisira, conducted concerts titled ‘Sisindra’ in Sri Lanka and around the world, including Canada, United Kingdom, United States of America, Dubai, Australia, Germany, Switzerland and Italy.
+Wijebandara, with his husband Sisira, conducted concerts titled ‘Sisindra’ in Sri Lanka and around the world, including Canada, the United Kingdom, the United States, Dubai, Australia, Germany, Switzerland and Italy.
 The first "Sisindra" concert in Sri Lanka was held on the 20th at 6.30 pm at the Kularatne Hall of Ananda College, Colombo.
-The autobiography "Ranpiyawara" written by Wijebandara and the album "Iresha" featuring the songs of the Sisira– Indrani couple were also released at that occasion.
+The autobiography "Ranpiyawara" written by Wijebandara and the album "Iresha" featuring the songs of the Sisira– Indrani couple were also released on that occasion.
 The book contains information about their fifty-five year artistic life.

 In 2000, she was honored with Pioneering Award at 13th Presidential Awards ceremony.
-In 2001, she was honored with OCIC Award.
-In 2007, she was honored with 'Rana Thisara Award' at Sarasaviya Festival.
+In 2001, she was honoured with OCIC Award.
+In 2007, she was honoured with 'Rana Thisara Award' at Sarasaviya Festival.